Blackburn with Darwen Teaching Primary Care Trust: History

 Blackburn with Darwen PCT was formed in 2000 by order of the Secretary of State for Health Alan Milburn by means of the National Health Service Act 1977, and is co-terminus with Blackburn with Darwen Borough Council.
 It became a teaching PCT in 2007, having survived a series of mergers intact.

 Between 1982 and 1994 the local healthcare fundholders for this area was known as the Blackburn, Hyndburn and Ribble Valley District Health Authority, which came under the Lancashire Area Health Authority (which has now been replaced by the North West Region SHA).
 It was then reorganised into part of the East Lancashire District Health Authority.
 Under this administration, the function of fundholders was known as the Blackburn with Darwen primary care group sub committee, before being replaced yet again by the creation of the present trust in 2000.

 Responsibilities

-The PCT served a population of approximately 163,000 people and had three core responsibilities:
+The PCT served a population of approximately 163,000 people and, according to its 2007-2007 annual report, had three core responsibilities: